mwweinberg/mwweinberg.github.io/_posts/2023-07-29-AQI_sensor.md

 Wow'd by [Marty McGuire](https://martymcgui.re/)'s ability to check the air quaility of his apartment on his phone, I decided I would copy him by building a worse implementation of his setup.
 The features of my version of this setup include:

 - Check the PM2.5 levels in my apartment
-- Check the local AQI (note: this isn't actully working yet for reasons explained below)
+- Check the local AQI
 - Display the PM2.5 and AQI levels with LEDs
 - Display the PM2.5 and AQI levels on a screen
 - Chart the curent and historical PM2.5 levels on a website that I can access with my phone outside the house